dwesterwick/SPTQuestingBots/README.md

     * Mountain Area for Return the Favor in Woods
     * The second and third bunkers for Assessment Part 2 in Woods
     * The satellite antenna in the USEC camp for Return the Favor in Woods
-    * The USEC camp for Search Mission in Woods
     * The cottage area for Overpopulation in Lighthouse
     * The main area for Assessment - Part 1 in Lighthouse
     * The bridge for Knock-Knock in Lighthouse